A Tutorial on Thompson Sampling: Laplace Approximation

 Laplace approximations are well suited for Example \ref{ex:path-recommendation} because the log-posterior density is strictly concave and its gradient and Hessian can be computed efficiently.
 Indeed, more broadly, Laplace approximations tend to be effective for posterior distributions with smooth densities that are sharply peaked around their mode.
 They tend to be computationally efficient when one can efficiently compute the posterior mode, and can efficiently form the Hessian of the log-posterior density.

 The behavior of the Laplace approximation is not invariant to a substitution of variables, and it can sometimes be helpful to apply such a substitution.
 To illustrate this point, let us revisit the online shortest path problem of Example \ref{ex:log-shortest-path-cf}.
-For this problem, posterior distributions of $\theta$ are log-normal.
-However, these distributions are normal in $\phi$, where $\phi_e = \ln \theta_e$ for each edge $e \in E$.
-As such, if the Laplace approximation approach is applied to generate a sample $\hat{\phi}$ from the posterior distribution of $\phi$, the normal approximation is no longer an approximation, and, letting $\hat{\theta}_e = \exp(\hat{\phi}_e)$ for each $e \in E$, we obtain a sample $\hat{\theta}$ exactly from the posterior distribution of $\theta$.
+For this problem, posterior distributions components of $\theta$ are log-Gaussian.
+However, the distribution of $\phi$, where $\phi_e = \ln(\theta_e)$ for each edge $e \in E$, is Gaussian.
+As such, if the Laplace approximation approach is applied to generate a sample $\hat{\phi}$ from the posterior distribution of $\phi$, the Gaussian approximation is no longer an approximation, and, letting $\hat{\theta}_e = \exp(\hat{\phi}_e)$ for each $e \in E$, we obtain a sample $\hat{\theta}$ exactly from the posterior distribution of $\theta$.
 In this case, through a variable substitution, we can sample in a manner that makes the Laplace approximation exact.
 More broadly, for any given problem, it may be possible to introduce variable substitutions that enhance the efficacy of the Laplace approximation.

+To produce the computational results reported in Figure \ref{fig:path-recommendation-approximations}, we applied Newton's method with a backtracking line search to maximize $\ln(f_{t-1})$.
+Though regret decays and should eventually vanish, it is easy to see from the figure that, for our example, the performance of the Laplace approximation falls short of Langevin Monte Carlo, which we will discuss in the next section.
+This is likely due to the fact that the posterior distribution is not sufficiently close to Gaussian.
+It is interesting that, despite serving as a popular approach in practical applications of TS \citep{chapelle2011empirical,Gomez-Uribe-2016}, the Laplace approximation can leave substantial value on the table.